-Most galaxies contain at least one, and occasionally several, super-massive black holes at their center, although not all of them are actively "eating".
-Spitzer's infrared eyes are perfect for scouting the gluttonous black holes that are actively munching.
+Most galaxies contain at least one, and occasionally several, supermassive black holes at their center, although not all of them are actively "eating".
+Spitzer's infrared eyes were perfect for scouting the gluttonous black holes that are actively munching.

 In some cases, light generated by friction between the falling dust grains outshines the entire host galaxy.
-Astronomers refer to these objects as Active Galactic Nuclei (AGN).
-The munching super-massive black hole at the galaxy's core is called a quasar, which is one type of AGN.
+Astronomers refer to these objects as Active Galactic Nuclei (AGNs).
+The munching supermassive black hole at the galaxy's core is called a quasar, which is one type of AGNs.

-With Spitzer's dust-piercing infrared eyes, astronomers have been able to find the populations of "missing" munching black holes.
+With Spitzer's dust-piercing infrared eyes, astronomers were able to find the populations of "missing" munching black holes.
 These cosmic gluttons were hidden from optical and X-ray telescopes by the veil of dust that circled them.